technicalhat/drinktober-hugo/content/12beers/2020/this-is-the-way.md

 video = ""

 +++
-For the eighth beer of Drinkmas, the Beerman brought to me : Easy Now Baby NEIPA from Bad Co.
+For the seventh beer of Drinkmas, the Beerman brought to me : Easy Now Baby NEIPA from Bad Co.
 Brewing

 It's the eighth day of Drinkmas - New Beer's Eve - and I'm stretching the theme to it's limits in a flagrant case of wanting an excuse to make a costume.
 Baby IPA, Baby Yoda - close enough, right!

 Guest starring Selwyn as the not very convincing Grogu in an undersized cardboard pod.

 Happy New Beer everyone, see you in 2021!